 This proposal, based on the latest available draft of UN Regulation No. 149-01 (doc.
 SLR-39-10/Rev.1), reflects the latest outcome of discussion within GTB.

 3.2.4.3.
 The symbols identifying the road illumination function for which type approval has been granted.

+Table 1

+List of symbols/combinations (full list is provided in Annex 1 “Communication”)